Pearlxuan233/CV/content/authors/admin/_index.md

 # Role/position/tagline
 role: An undergraduate of Huaiyin Institute of Technology

-# Organizations/Affiliations to show in About widget
-organizations:
-  - name: Huaiyin Institute of Technology, Intelligent Technology Laboratory in the School of Computer Science

 bio: My research interests include distributed robotics, mobile computing and programmable matter.